kevinfinnlee/Picpython/Python-2.7/Doc/library/os.rst

    (shifting makes cross-platform use of the function easier).
 A *pid* less than or equal to ``0`` has no special meaning on Windows, and raises an exception.
 The value of integer *options* has no effect. *pid* can refer to any process whose id is known, not necessarily a child process.
-The :func:`spawn` functions called with :const:`P_NOWAIT` return suitable process handles.
+The :func:`spawn\* <spawnl>` functions called with :const:`P_NOWAIT` return suitable process handles.

-.. function:: wait3([options])
+.. function:: wait3(options)

    Similar to :func:`waitpid`, except no process id argument is given and a 3-element tuple containing the child's process id, exit status indication, and resource usage information is returned.
 Refer to :mod:`resource`.\
-   :func:`getrusage` for details on resource usage information.
+   :func:`~resource.getrusage` for details on resource usage information.
 The option argument is the same as that provided to :func:`waitpid` and :func:`wait4`.

    Availability: Unix.